zombiecheese/now-playing/README.md

 - [shazampi-eink (fork)](https://github.com/ravi72munde/shazampi-eink)

 special shout out to maurocastermans - im even keeping 90% of your read me :P
 - [now-playing (fork)](https://github.com/maurocastermans/now-playing)

 All credits for the original idea go to them.
-While they laid the groundwork, this version focuses on clean code, modularity, and extensibility.
+While they laid the groundwork, this version focuses on dumb ai add ons and over engineered weather details